-Texting only begins to ruin healthy relationships when it essentially becomes a replacement for face to face communication.
+Texting only ruins healthy relationships when it becomes a replacement for face to face communication.

-When you start using texting as the main form of communication, it may put your relationship on a path to ruin.
+When you avail texting as the main form of communication, it puts your relationship on a path to ruin.

 People use it so much now that some barely talk on the phone.

-Texting was originally supposed to be about sending out quick information because you simply didn’t have the time for a full fledged conversation.
+Texting was originally supposed to be about sending out quick information, as you didn’t have the time for a full-fledged conversation.

-However, it begins to ruin a healthy relationship when the loss of one on one conversation via phone or face to face starts suffering as a result of it.
+It ruins a healthy relationship when it instigates a significant loss of one on one conversation via phone or face to face meetings.

 What you lose by falling into this trap is the sense of closeness that you are supposed to have with your partner.

-Once you start losing that sense of closeness with your partner, it starts getting easier to brush them off and start cutting back on hang out time.
+Once you lose that sense of closeness with your partner, brushing them off and cutting back on hang out time follows.

-You would rather text them while engaged in something else because it is so much more convenient.
+You much rather text them while doing something else, as it is so much more convenient.

-You have this or that to do so you can’t make it for a date but you can text while you do your laundry or watch your favorite TV show.
+You give excuses, stating that you have this or that to do so a date is inconvenient, but you still text the person while you do laundry or watch your favorite TV show.

-It is easy to get sucked into this way of thinking, not realizing that the precious moments you should be physically spending with your partner are being avoided due to the convenience of texting.
+Getting sucked into this pattern, not realizing that precious moments for face to face verbal conversation are being avoided due to the convenience of texting, is inevitable.

-Hence, texting can ruin healthy relationships when they become a replacement to real face to face communication and intimacy.
+Texting ruins healthy relationships when it is a replacement to real face to face communication and intimacy.

-Emojis and other cute text language can only go so far in letting you know the real person that you are dealing with.
+Emojis and other cute text language only goes so far in letting you know the real person that you are in a relationship with.

-Face to face interaction does so much more.
+Face to face meetings do so much more.

 Ask a Question